 The longest home run ever belongs to Joey Meyer, who sent a ball 582 feet at Mile High Stadium on June 2, 1987.
 Less than a year before that, Bo Jackson cranked a ball that looked like it was going to travel farther.

 In the year following the Royals' World Series win, Jackson was called up from the team's Double-A minor league affiliate, the Memphis Chicks, in the latter part of the 1986 baseball season.
-In his second at-bat, in the bottom of the fourth inning, on a 2-2 count from Seattle Mariners pitcher Mike Moore, rookie Bo Jackson unloaded on a home run that flew 475 feet from home plate at Royals Stadium in Kansas City, landing beyond the centerfield wall.
+In his second at-bat, in the bottom of the fourth inning, on a 2-2 count from Seattle Mariners pitcher Mike Moore made a big mistake.
+Jackson's home run flew 475 feet from home plate at Royals Stadium in Kansas City, landing beyond the centerfield wall.

 "It's a home run, and it's almost on the top of the bank in left field.
 There it is, Bo Jackson's first major league home run!
 And I mean he crushed it!
 That might be the longest home run hit in Royals Stadium," the Royals play-by-play announcer said.

-According to the Royals, Jackson's 475-foot home run by Nike's first multi-sport spokesperson is still the longest home run hit in a regular season game in the stadium's history.
+According to the Royals, the 475-foot home run by Nike's first multi-sport spokesperson is still the longest home run hit in a regular season game in the stadium's history.
 Johnny Bench hit one 480 feet to left field during the 1973 All-Star Game.